Maine Tax Refunds for People Living in Motels and Tourist Camps

 Exception: If you are in Maine to work or go to school, you do not have to claim Maine as your "primary residence."
 You can meet the "education" exception if you are enrolled in a diploma or degree program at an accredited secondary school or college.
 You can meet the "employment" exception by giving the manager of your housing a written statement from your employer explaining that your work requires you to be away from home.

-What if I do not occupy the same quarters for the entire 28 day period?
+What if I do not stay in the same room or space for the entire 28 day period?

 The 28 day period is not interrupted by changing rooms within the same hotel, motel, rooming house, tourist or trailer camp.